 The second race of the campaign sees us take on the first leg of the Fastnet on the outward section of the Myth of Malham Race.
 Starting on Friday morning, departing west out of the Solent, we make our way through tidal gates towards the Eddystone Lighthouse, often rounding in darkness and returning to Cowes.
 This gives us a chance to start a proper watch system and provides a great flavour of what the Fastnet will be like.
 This is the longest of the qualifying races, finishing in Cowes meaning we’ll be back on terra firma with plenty of time to spare of the bank holiday weekend (depending on weather).

-RYA / ISAF Offshore Safety training – Scheduled in based on peoples commitments
+RYA / ISAF Offshore Safety training – Scheduled is based on everyone’s availability

 Race Three – Morgan Cup Race – St Petersport, Guernsey (Approx 140m) – 21st June 2019